Hailey0528/CarND-LaneLines-P1/writeup_template.md

 **Finding Lane Lines on the Road**

-In this project, the goal is to detect the lane with openCV.
+In this project, the goal is to detect the lane line in the road with openCV.
+Canny Edge Detection and Hough Transformation are used to detect the line segments in the image.
+Then the line segments are averaged with slope and intercept, then interpolated to only two lane lines of the road.
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

 [//]: # (Image References)